LogoLogoSciDraw AI

 Key Takeaways from the Table

-- All publishers require 300 DPI minimum.
+• Most publishers require at least 300 DPI; RSC specifies 600 DPI or greater for TOC images.
 Designing at 600 DPI gives you a safety margin.

 Design Tips for Effective TOC Graphics